ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

 Click on the edge layer and then on the pencil icon to start editing the layer.
 To add edges, click on `Add Line feature`.
-Start addig edges by clicking twice in the main window.
+Start adding edges by clicking twice in the main window.
 (First point is start, second point is end).
 Press `Esc` when you have finished adding the two points.

 |